 3. Freemium Model (Free + Premium)

-Another way of monetization of mobile apps is through the freemium model.
+Another way to monetize mobile apps is through the freemium model.

 The model is a combination of free and premium.
 It involves two versions of the same mobile app — one version supports basic functionality and is offered for free, while the premium version includes additional features.